perfaram/PFAboutWindow/README.md

 # PFAboutWindow ![License](https://img.shields.io/badge/License-MIT-lightgreen.svg) ![Platform](https://img.shields.io/badge/Platform-OSX-blue.svg)
 A sleek replacement for the otherwise bleak "About" dialog.
-Its nice, looks like xCode6's one, and offers the following abilities :
+Its nice, looks like XCode6's one, and offers the following abilities :
 * Open the app's website by clicking its (big) icon (in the dialog) (see *Usage* below)
 * Extend the dialog to show the "License Agreement", or
-* The "Acknowledgments" (see *Content* below)
+* The "Acknowledgments" (see *Content* below),
 * Translate the button's text (see *Localization* below)
+* Change color theme to dark, a bit like Final Cut Pro X
 * [Also has a Swift version](https://github.com/T-Rex-Editor/TRexAboutWIndowController), by [@dehlen](https://github.com/dehlen)

 ![PFAboutWindow in action](https://raw.github.com/perfaram/PFAboutWindow/master/screenshots/PFAboutWindow.gif)